ChristyLau/social-media-analysis-2020/README.md

 Worked with Zheng Yao.

-Pipeline was developed by Michael Tebbe from CSMA course and further modified to fit in our research by us.
+Pipeline was originally developed by Michael Tebbe from CSMA course and further modified to fit in our research by us project team.